Plus ultra: Ultraimaginaries

 \section{Ultraimaginaries}

-\defn An {\em ultraimaginary} is the class $a_E$ of a tuple $a$ under an $\emptyset$-invariant equivalence relation $E$.\edefn Note that tuples of ultraimaginaires are again ultraimaginary.
-Alternatively, any tuple of ultraimaginaries is interdefinable with a tuple of countable ultraimaginaries. \defn An ultraimaginary $a_E$ is {\em definable} over a set $A$ if any automorphism of the monster model fixing $A$ stabilises the $E$-class of $a$.
-It is {\em bounded} over $A$ if the orbit of $a$ under the group of automorphisms of the monster model which fix $A$ is contained in boundedly many $E$-classes.
-A {\em representative} of an ultraimaginary $e$ is any tuple $a$ such that $e$ is definable over $a$.\edefn \bem As usual, if $E_A(x,y)$ is an $A$-invariant equivalence relation, one considers the $\emptyset$-invariant relation $E(xX,yY)$ given by
+\defn An {\em ultraimaginary} is the class $a_E$ of a tuple $a$ under an $\emptyset$-invariant equivalence relation $E$.\edefn Note that tuples of ultraimaginaires are again ultraimaginary. \defn An ultraimaginary $a_E$ is {\em definable} over an ultraimaginary $b_F$ if any automorphism of the monster model stabilising the $F$-class of $b$ also stabilises the $E$-class of $a$.
+It is {\em bounded} over $b_F$ if the orbit of $a$ under the group of automorphisms of the monster model which stabilise the $F$-class of $b$ is contained in boundedly many $E$-classes.
+A {\em representative} of an ultraimaginary $e$ is any hyperimaginary $a$ such that $e$ is definable over $a$.
+An ultraimaginary is {\em finitary\/} if it has a finite real representative.
+Two (tuples of) ultraimaginaries are {\em equivalent} over some set $A$ of parameters if they are interdefinable over $A$.\edefn Note that in contrast to hyperimaginaries, the class of a tuple of size $\kappa$ modulo an $\emptyset$-invariant equivalence relation need not be equivalent to a tuple of ultraimaginaries with representatives of smaller size: Consider the equivalence relation on sequences of length $\kappa$ of being equal except for a subsequence of smaller length. \bem As usual, if $E_A(x,y)$ is an $A$-invariant equivalence relation, one considers the $\emptyset$-invariant relation $E(xX,yY)$ given by

-This is an equivalence relation, and $(aA)_E$ is interdefinable over $A$ with $a_{E_A}$.\ebem \bem As any $\emptyset$-invariant relation, $E$ is given by a union of types over $\emptyset$.\ebem We shall say that two ultraimaginaries have the same (Lascar strong) type over some set $A$ if they have representatives which do.
-Clearly, two ultraimaginaries are conjugate by a (Lascar strong) automorphism if and only if they have the same (Lascar strong) type over $A$.